kitschmaster/rubyongo/info/devlog.markdown

+#17.10.2018 10:30:16 CodingSession::END

+did some testing and it seems that doing this inside .bash_profile:

+  source .bashrc

+does not work properly, using the full path like this:

+  source ~/.bashrc

+works. the initial source command was silently failing.

+so am updating the sys scripts...

+#17.10.2018 10:01:55 CodingSession::BEGIN

 #15.10.2018 11:44:57 CodingSession::END

-support explained to me that ii need to use .bash_profile. which is strange, because there is aline in there doing "source .bashrc"... have to check that.
+support explained to me that ii need to use .bash_profile. which is strange, because there is a line in there doing "source .bashrc"... have to check that.

 meanwhile am looking at the default theme, slowly improving the styling...